Robert T. "Bob" Bockman

 - Law Practice Workshop (LAWS 557)

 Bob Bockman was appointed to the Public Service Commission by Governor Henry McMaster, and assumed his Commissionership November 8, 2017.
-Before becoming a Commissioner, he was a full-time member of the USC law faculty in August 2011 after 35 years in the practice of law and 18 years as an adjunct professor.
+Before becoming a Commissioner, he was an adjunct professor at the USC School of Law from 1993-2011 before becoming a full-time professor from 2011 until his appointment to the PSC.
 Prior to joining the faculty, he practiced with the McNair Law Firm, P.A., in Columbia, SC, for 30 years, specializing in appellate advocacy, administrative law and litigation, local governmental and municipal law, representation of regulated industries, and energy law.
 Bob served as General Counsel to the South Carolina Public Service Commission and as Associate General Counsel in the Legal Department of Carolina Power & Light Company (now Duke Energy) in Raleigh, North Carolina, prior to becoming a member of the McNair Law Firm.

 Bob is admitted to practice law in the courts of Georgia, North Carolina, and South Carolina, and before numerous Federal Courts, including the United States Supreme Court.